bernaferrari/kt-diff-utils/README.md

 ## Highlights

 - **Kotlin-first**: idiomatic APIs, null-safety, and multiplatform-friendly collections.
-All blocking `java.io` usage is isolated to optional modules, so the core works directly in Android apps and Kotlin Multiplatform targets.
+All blocking `java.io` usage is isolated to optional modules, and the entire diff/patch implementation now lives in `commonMain`, so you can wire new Kotlin Multiplatform targets without touching the algorithms.
 - **Performance obsessed**: profiled and benchmarked; shared-prefix trimming, patience-style anchors, and cached delta ordering keep costs proportional to real edits.
 - **Modular**: pick the pieces you need.
   - `kt-diff-core`: Myers diff, patch apply/restore, diff-row generation – 100% Kotlin.